Living

 The best cooling mattress toppers and pads are designed to dissipate heat, wick moisture, and block odors.
 Out of all the entries in our buying guide, the Sijo TempTune Cooling Mattress Pad offers the best performance at the fairest price.
 Good news for anyone with a thick mattress: the Sijo TempTune Cooling Mattress Pad can accommodate mattresses up to 18 inches deep.

 Our expert tester, Louise Oliphant, is a hot sleeper who suffers from night sweats.
-Sleeping in a house without AC, she sometimes finds the heat and humidity of British summertime unbearable.
-'The Sijo TempTune Cooling Mattress Pad works to make her bedroom much more comfortable,' she says.
-'It's filled with thermoregulating fiberfill to cool her down and lined with a moisture-wicking membrane to absorb her sweat.
+'The Sijo TempTune Cooling Mattress Pad works to make my bedroom much more comfortable,' she says.
+'It's filled with thermoregulating fiberfill to cool me down and lined with a moisture-wicking membrane to absorb sweat.
 I worried that the waterproof layer would make an unpleasant squeaking sound when I switched positions in the night, but so far, it's noise-free.'

 Before you buy, it's worth knowing that Sijo only makes mattress pads in sizes Full through to California King.
 If you're looking for a cooling mattress protector with a similar look and feel to fit a smaller bed, then I recommend the Cozy Earth Bamboo Mattress Pad.